Will Deer Walk With The Wind

 However, it is also worth mentioning that a deer’s sense of smell can be impaired whenever the wind direction is less than optimal.

 Deer are pretty adept at avoiding such scenarios whenever possible in a bid to mitigate any unnecessary danger.
-Yet, many hunters still find themselves questioning whether deer will walk with or against the wind and to what extent.
+Yet, many hunters still question whether deer will walk with or against the wind and to what extent.

 At the very least, most deer will attempt to direct their travels at an angle that casts the prevailing wind to them head-on.

-One will seldom witness a deer traveling for extensive distances with the wind at its back.
+One seldom witnesses a deer traveling extensively with the wind at its back.
 This is because a deer’s sense of smell is significantly hampered while traveling, as less scent is detected directly by the nose.

-Generally speaking, as deer mature, they become more reliant upon wind currents and thermals for security.
+Generally speaking, deer rely more on wind currents and thermals for security as they mature.

 That being said, one might notice that older maternal does and bucks of a higher age class tend to mind the wind much more regularly when choosing a path of travel.